wvbe/docxml/README.md

 - All sizes are of type `Length`, which means it doesn't matter wether you input them as points, centimeters, inches, 1/2, 1/8th or 1/20th points, English Metric Units, and so on.
 - The JSX pragma will try to correct components that would lead to invalid XML structures, by splitting the parents of invalidly placed components recursively until the new position is valid.
+Moreover, string content in unexpected places is automatically wrapped in `<Text>` when using JSX.
 - Some of the words have changed, generally speaking `docxml` is more verbose than the DOCX verbiage.
 - Generally speaking `docxml` prefers formal (JS) references over references-by-identifier.
 The identifiers are generated for you when the `.docx` file is written.